Configuring the Production

 Add one EDIFACT business service for each document type that the production will receive.
 If this document type arrives via multiple communication modes (for example, via FTP in addition to TCP), you will need a business service for each communication mode.

-To add a routing process to a production, use the Business Process Wizard as usual; see Configuring Productions.
-Select EnsLib.MsgRouter.VDocRoutingEngineOpens in a new window from the Process Class list.
+To add an EDIFACT business service to a production, use the Business Service Wizard as usual; see Configuring Productions.
+Select one of the following classes from the Service Class list:

 Adding EDIFACT Business Operations